What Is a Sleep Study?

 At Gillette you have access to one of the nation’s only sleep medicine programs designed specifically for children who have disabilities and complex conditions.
 We are accredited by the American Academy of Sleep Medicine.

 In addition to working with sleep medicine experts, your child’s comprehensive treatment plan might have you working with other specialists, such as neurologists and pulmonologists.
-If your child’s sleep issues continue into adulthood, your family can receive continued care through Gillette Lifetime Specialty Healthcare.
+If your child’s sleep issues continue into adulthood, your family can receive continued care through Gillette Adult Clinic.

 All sleep studies are available at our St. Paul Campus.